 Again, this isn’t bad – per say- because the acidic forms may have some magic going on in their own right.

-To decarboxylate CBD in a Nova, you have to run a double cycle.
+To decarboxylate CBD in a Nova, you have to run two cycles.

 - Step 1: hit the button once and it turns red.